 High Shoals Falls Trail is another trail with a double waterfall.
 It’s a tad more difficult that DeSoto, and twice as long, but should not be missed.
 The two falls are called High Shoals Falls and Blue Hole Falls.

-Bodensee has incredible authentic German fare, with a casual ambiance…nice but not too stiff.
+Bodensee has incredible authentic German fare, with a casual ambiance -- nice, but not too stiff.
 Great for couples or families.

+Take a carriage ride.
 If you are visiting in nice weather, do not miss a ride around the downtown area in the horse-drawn Alpine Carriage.
 The kids will love feeding a carrot to the horse afterward.

+Enjoy Oktoberfest.
 Of course, the can’t-miss event each year in the fall is Oktoberfest.
 Bring the kids or make it a date night.
 Your fall is just not complete without a visit to this amazing festival.

 Unicoi is adjacent to Anna Ruby Falls, with a lake for kayaking or fishing, hiking and more.
-Stay in a “barrel” cabin which is really fun, or at the Lodge.
+Stay in a “barrel” cabin, which is really fun, or at the Lodge.

 If you are looking for cabin rentals in Helen, Ga then check out these serene locations.